WOMEN ON THE MOVE

 Side two of the truck reads: Fortifying the fight to end sexual assault and harassment demands including the voices of those most marginalized.

-WATCH News Coverage on NECN from our visit to Boston
+WATCH News Coverage on NECN, Boston

 Video by Han Sung Lim, The Tufts Daily - The independent student newspaper of Tufts University

 Sia Nyorkor, Cleveland 19 News, reporting on WOMEN ON THE MOVE